-Monterrey, Mexico, b.
+Margarita Cabrera, Monterrey, Mexico, b.
 1973

-Margarita Cabrera received an MFA from Hunter College in New York, NY.
-Cabrera is an assistant professor at the Arizona State University Herberger Institute for Design and the Arts.
+In 2012 she was a recipient of the Knight Artist in Residence at the McColl Center for Visual Art in Charlotte, NC.
+Cabrera was also a recipient of the Joan Mitchell Foundation Grant and an Artpace, San Antonio Artist in Residence in 2008.
+Currently, she is working in a public art piece Árbol de la Vida: Voces de la Tierra in San Antonio, Texas.
 Her most recent institutional exhibitions include: Margarita Cabrera: Space in Between, Wellin Museum of Art, Hamilton College, Clinton, NY; The Lotus in Spite of the Swamp at the New Orleans “Prospect 4” and The U.S.-Mexico Border: Place, Imagination, and Possibility at Los Angeles Craft & Folk Art Museum.

 Her work has been included in survey’s organized by, amongst others, Los Angeles County Museum of Art; Smithsonian Museum of American Art; Museum of Fine Arts Houston; Contemporary Arts Museum Houston; McNay Museum San Antonio; the Sweeney Art Center for Contemporary Art at the University of California, Riverside, and El Museo del Barrio, NYC.

 New York, New York

 Margarita Cabrera: Collaborative Work

 San Antonio, Texas